mjyc/mywebsite/research.md

 permalink: /research/
 ---

+My research is on human-robot interaction.
-I enjoy thinking about robotics, esp., human-robot interaction, problems.
+I particularly enjoy thinking about designing and evaluating end-user programming systems for service or home environment.

 ## Conference Papers